sonmarcho/sonmarcho.github.io/index.md

-of computer programs, which basically consists in applying mathematical analyses to programs in order to check that they behave in some well-defined manner, for example that an embedded system never crashes, or that a cryptographic protocol never reveals secret data such as private keys or passwords.
+of computer programs, which basically consists in applying mathematical analyses to programs in order to check that they behave in some well-defined manner, for example that an embedded system never crashes, or that a cryptographic protocol never reveals secret data such as private messages or passwords.

 # Motivation